 READY TO #FLICKTHESWITCH

-Ashwagandha (Withania somnifera), aka Indian ginseng, is a plant that is widely used in Ayurvedic medicine thanks to the myriad therapeutic/adaptogenic properties in humans.
+Ashwagandha (Withania somnifera), aka Indian ginseng, is a plant that is widely used in Ayurvedic medicine thanks to the myriad therapeutic/adaptogenic properties.
 Adaptogens are a class of substances that help you ‘adapt’ to stresses placed on the body (e.g. illness, adverse chemical reactions, physical stress and psychological stress etc.).

-Moreover, withanolides in ashwagandha regulate cortisol production, enhance thyroid function and boost acetylcholine activity (which enhances cognition).
+Moreover, withanolides in ashwagandha may regulate cortisol production, enhance thyroid function and boost acetylcholine activity (which may enhance cognition).

 In fact, one study demonstrated that ashwagandha supplementation can reduce perceived stress scores by as much 33% and serum cortisol levels by 22%.